23 Team project work

 Important

-Before you start doing the tasks, read through this whole page so you are fully aware of what you need to do.
+Before you start doing the tasks, read through this whole page first, especially the callout blocks later on, so you are fully aware of what you need to do.

 Your specific tasks are: